Vietnam.vn - Nền tảng quảng bá Việt Nam

 Senegal, thị trường nhập khẩu gạo tấm lớn ở châu Phi

-Regarding the mechanism, since 1995, Senegal has abolished the state-owned company's monopoly on rice imports and completely liberalized the import of this food.
-For many years, the Senegalese government has implemented a policy of developing wet rice cultivation to ensure food self-sufficiency, but it has only met 25-30%.
+In terms of mechanism, since 1995, Senegal has abolished the state-owned company's monopoly on rice imports and completely liberalized the import of this food.
+For many years, the Senegalese Government has implemented a policy of developing wet rice cultivation to ensure food self-sufficiency, but only meets 25-30%.

 In 2023, Vietnam's rice exports to this market will reach 12,392 tons, worth 5.35 million USD (+215%).
 In the first two months of this year, according to the General Department of Customs, our country exported 414 tons of rice to Senegal, worth 307,820 USD.

-With supplies tight and Senegal gearing up for presidential elections in 2024, the country is likely to increase its imports of broken rice from Asia.
+With supplies tight and Senegal gearing up for the 2024 presidential election, the country is likely to increase its imports of broken rice from Asia.
 In March 2023, India allowed private companies to export 250,000 tonnes of broken rice to Senegal.

 The decision is seen as a move by India to support some West African countries, despite the country having banned the export of 100% broken rice and imposed a 20% tax on the export of other types of rice from September 2022.
-During a discussion on agriculture at the World Trade Organization (WTO) meeting in February 2024, aiming to diversify supply sources, Senegal's Trade Minister discussed rice imports from the Southeast Asian country with his Cambodian counterpart.
+During the discussion on agriculture at the World Trade Organization (WTO) meeting in February 2024, in order to diversify supply sources, Senegal's Trade Minister had a discussion with his Cambodian counterpart about importing rice from the Southeast Asian country.

 Taxes related to rice imports into Senegal within the framework of the common tariff of the West African Economic and Monetary Union (UEMOA) include: White rice, brown rice, import tax is 12.7%, VAT is 18%; broken rice, import tax is 12.7%, VAT is 18%; other types of rice, import tax is 12.7%, VAT is 18%.